sailfishos-open/hwcrypt/README.md

 several versions of this tool with some using keystore v1 and some keystore2.

+This version of hwcrypt is using Keystore2 system service via the IKeystoreService AIDL interface at the service path `android.system.keystore2.IKeystoreService/default`.

 Original tool was based
 on `system/security/keystore/keystore_cli_v2.cpp`,
 `system/vold/cryptfs.cpp` and codes used by them.